Pattern Modifiers

 }

-In the example above, the pattern will only functions where the $body metavariable contains a console.log statement.
+In the example above, the pattern will only match functions where one of the arguments is x.

 until modifier